 Greg's expertise is in sport management, climate change, sport & environmental sustainability, and Education for Sustainability (EfS).
-Greg's primary research focus is climate change impacts, vulnerability, resilience, and adaptation.
+Greg's primary research focus is climate change impacts, risks, vulnerability, resilience, and adaptation.

-His Ph.D. research examined the implications of climate change for major Australian sport stadia, while his current post-doctoral research is investigating the impacts of climate, and climate change, on community sport.
+His Ph.D. research examined the implications of climate change for major Australian sport stadia, while his current post-doctoral research is investigating the impacts and risks of climate, and climate change, on community sport.

 Greg has published refereed articles in the International Journal of Sport Marketing & Sponsorship, the International Journal of Environmental Sustainability, and Managing Sport and Leisure.

 Greg has also co-edited the forthcoming Routledge book, Sport and Environmental Sustainability: Research and Strategic Management.
 He has also authored book chapters in the Routledge Handbook of Sport and the Environment, the SAGE Handbook of Sport Management, and Event management in Sport, Recreation and Tourism: Theoretical and Practical Dimensions.

 • Research grant (2016): $48,234.
 La Trobe University Sport, Exercise and